eucalyptus/euca-demo/demos/demo-10-cli-elb-asg-user-data/docs/demo-10-run-cli-elb-asg-user-data-awscli.md

     We first must lookup the public DNS names of all Instances in the AutoScaleGroup, as well as the DNS name of the ELB, so these can be used in the browser commands.

-    We will use the w3m text-mode browser to dump the web page contents, but you can also use any graphical browser to confirm the contents with the same DNS names.
+    We will use the lynx text-mode browser to dump the web page contents, but you can also use any graphical browser to confirm the contents with the same DNS names.

     ```bash